June 2, 2026 Election · Marin County, CA

 The funding gap, what's already been cut, why renewal alone isn't enough, and the endorsements behind it.

-Affordability concerns, the 2025 rejection, the "tax tsunami," and what opponents say the district should do instead.
+Affordability concerns, cumulative tax burden in 2026, and what opponents say the district should do instead.

 Voting